ArtechStark/picture_style_transfer/README.md

 Use `--iterations` to change the number of iterations (default 1000).

 Using a GPU is highly recommended due to the huge speedup.

+## Pretrained network
+Pretrained network is [VGG19](http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat).
+Before you run the code, please download it into the top level of this repository